emmajanedrews/base-template/_posts/2017-12-04-whats-happening-in-the-baltimore-real-estate-market.md

 * Hartford County: The market is up 2.1% year to date, and the average sale price is up to $245,000.
 * Baltimore City: The market is up 3.9% year to date, and the average sale price is $135,000.

-As you can see, **most homeowners in the Baltimore metro are continuing to build steady equity on a year-by-year basis.**&nbsp;Look for this trend to continue, and also look for homeowners to start cashing in on this equity.\*\*
+As you can see, **most homeowners in the Baltimore metro are continuing to build steady equity on a year-by-year basis.** Look for this trend to continue, and also look for homeowners to start cashing in on this equity.\*\*

 {% include pullquote.html %}